Armok628/semstable/README.md

 `expunge(table,string)`      | If an entry for string is found, destroys its value and removes the entry.
 `free_table(table)`          | Destroys the table's memory and all stored values.

-The table will not check for null values before destroying.
+The table will not check for null values before destroying, so make sure your destructor can handle NULL.

 For an example of storing `long`s as values instead of malloc'd blocks, see test.c past `NOT_ENOUGH_ARGS`.

 As for storing pointers to multiple types, it's easy to implement a variable type system with struct, enum, and union, and make a destructor with a switch/case block.
-My LISP dialect uses a similar variable type system.
+My aforementioned LISP dialect uses a similar system.